pivotal/docs-tap/tas-migration/buildpacks/php.hbs.md

 ##### Tanzu Application Service

-TAS buildpacks allow users to specify which web server to use via an `options.json`, for example:
+Tanzu Application Service buildpacks allow users to specify which web server to use via an `options.json`, for example:

 ```json
 {